• Home |

 .338 Lapua Mag Ammo Overview

-In 1983, Research Armament Industries (RAI) was the first to introduce the concept of a long-range sniper cartridge in .338 caliber based on the 416 Rigby case.
+In 1983, Research Armament Industries (RAI) became the first to introduce the concept of a long-range sniper cartridge in .338 caliber based on the 416 Rigby case.
 It was created as a cartridge for the U.S. Navy capable of extreme long-range shots on persons and materials.

 The Finnish company Nammo Lapua Oy, commonly known as Lapua, joined the project to manufacture the casings for the ammo testing process.
 However, due to financial considerations and tight deadlines, RAI withdrew during the testing process, and Lapua began producing the entire cartridge.